 What You’ll Get

-Moving to Spain is a nine chapter, 135-paged book that covers your first weeks in Spain, from getting residency paperwork sorted to earning extra income.
-We’ve included information that we think will be relevant to first-time expats in Spain, especially those participating in an English teaching program.
+Moving to Spain is a ten chapter, 135-paged book that covers your first weeks in Spain, from getting residency paperwork sorted to earning extra income.
+We’ve included information that we think will be relevant to first-time expats in Spain, especially those participating in an English teaching program or those who have school-aged children.

 A Preview of Chapters and How We’ve Broken It Down